ajcwebdev/dash-transcripts/markdown_files/2024-03-25-dash-platform-for-web-devs-part-2.md

 [31:09] somebody if this is too fast for somebody, they don't really know what's going on, then we can we can explain a little bit more
 [31:15] when we have a little bit more time.
 Yeah, let's let's um, actually, we do have to stop right here [31:21] because I'm having some issues with testnet or not testnet.
 I mean, the faucet.
 So, um, I just dumped my the wallet into chat.
-[31:33] It says to Ryan, can you try just getting some funds into this from your faucet or from the faucet?
+[31:33] It says to Rion, can you try just getting some funds into this from your faucet or from the faucet?
 [31:41] Yes.
 Let's see.
 Do you have a link to the faucet handy that you could throw into the chat?
 Yes.
 [31:53] I put it in regular chat and private chat.
 And someone is in the chat here saying, very well done.
 It's a simplicity.
 Thank
 [32:05] you.
 Appreciate that.
 And then incorporate some chat GPTMO saying we're starting Yeah, unless they're philosophically